NMR Evidence of Antiferromagnetic Spin Fluctuations in Nd$_{0.85}$Sr$_{0.15}$NiO$_2$

-This work is supported by the Ministry of Science and Technology of China with Grant Nos.
-2016YFA0300504 and 2016YFA0300401, the National Natural Science Foundation of China with Grant Nos.
-51872328, 11674392 and A0402/11927809, China Postdoctoral Science Foundation with Grant No. 2020M680797, the Fundamental Research Funds for the Central Universities, and the Research Funds of Renmin University of China with Grant Nos.
-18XNLG24 and 20XNLG19.
+This work is supported by the National Natural Science Foundation of China with Grant Nos.
+51872328, 11674392, 11774401 and A0402/11927809, the Ministry of Science and Technology of China with Grant Nos.
+2016YFA0300504 and 2016YFA0300401, China Postdoctoral Science Foundation with Grant No. 2020M680797, the Fundamental Research Funds for the Central Universities, and the Research Funds of Renmin University of China with Grant Nos.
+18XNLG24, 20XNLG19 and 21XNLG18.

 {